Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 Okay, the oil rig explosion out there in the Gulf of Mexico.

-All of a sudden a rig blows up in a Gulf of Mexico, and of course the oil slick, massive and gigantic, now being whipped toward the Gulf Shore in Louisiana, Mississippi, and Alabama by winds, and it will hit there at some point.
+And of course, the oil slick, massive and gigantic, now being whipped toward the Gulf Shore in Louisiana, Mississippi, and Alabama by winds, and it will hit there at some point.

 We'll get the pictures of the pelicans and the birds trying to fly away, but they can't because they're slicked up with oil.

-We'll get little kids out there being given days off from school with jars and bottles of dawn dishwasher determinment detergent to get out there and take the oil and the mess off of the birds.
+We'll get little kids out there being given days off from school with jars, bottles of dawn dishwasher detergent to get out there and take the oil and the mess off of the birds.

 How convenient for the environmentalist wackos.

-They haven't had an oil slick in the Gulf of Mexico in a hundred zillion years.
+They haven't had an oil slick in the Gulf of Mexico in 100 zillion years.

-And here in an election, when we're trying to get cap and trade, which Lindsay Gramnesty may have uh fouled up along with immigration as well.
+And here in an election year, when we're trying to get cap and trade, which Lindsey Gramnesty may have fouled up along with immigration as well.

 If we didn't bleep this, I could get fined.